 Whenever I see men in colorful tights throwing and catching flags, I know I’m with Italians.
 Or, in this case, Italian-Swiss.
 (Please see a previous post, “Cities of wind and stone.”)

-Next morning, the piazze were quiet and sunny.
-Crews were cleaning after the festival, hauling away stages, removing litter.
+Next morning, the piazze were sunny and quiet.
+Clean-up crews were hauling away festival stages and removing litter.

 I visited the Church of Saint Mary of the Angels, home of a Renaissance-period fresco by Italian artist Bernardino Luini, a disciple of Da Vinci.
 The church was completed in 1500.
-The fresco is huge, covering the entire front wall with over one-hundred-fifty biblical figures portrayed.
+The fresco is huge, covering the entire front wall with over one hundred and fifty biblical figures portrayed.
 It took Luini ten years to complete his masterpiece.
 On a side wall is his painting of the Last Supper.

 Lugano is a hideaway for Europe’s rich and famous.
 Expensive homes line the terraces on the mountains.
 In the window of a real-estate office I priced some properties, all in the $1 to 15 million range.